yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_get_a_site_id.rst

 ==================   ================================================================================
 Property Name        | Description
 ==================   ================================================================================
 Id                   | The site ID.
-This is the ID that needs to be passed in all the requests urls.
+This is the ID that needs to be passed in all the requests URLs.
 DisplayName          | The display name of the site.
 ==================   ================================================================================